Ogmo-Editor-3/Ogmo-Editor-3.github.io/README.md

 haxe build.hxml
 ```

+### Editing the Manual

+The Ogmo Editor 3 Manual builds it content through the markdown files (.md) in the `docs` directory.

 ### Serving the Website for Development

-The Docs portion of the Website needs to be accessed through a webserver.
+The Manual can only be accessed through a webserver.
 If you dont have a preferred way to serve files, this repo comes with a simple Node server to use.
-With Node installed, open a terminal in the project and run:
+With [Node](https://nodejs.org/) installed, open a terminal in the project and run:

 ```
 npm i